virtual-kubelet/virtual-kubelet/CONTRIBUTING.md

 ## Contributor License Agreements

-**Azure Specific**

-If you are providing provider support for Azure then we have to jump through some legal hurdles first.
+If you are providing provider support for the Virtual Kubelet then we have to jump through some legal hurdles first.

 The [Microsoft CLA](https://cla.microsoft.com/) must be signed by all contributors.
 Please fill out either the individual or corporate Contributor